Deepak7781/Quadcopter-Simulation-Using-Joystick-With-Arduino/README.md

 I had a joystick and a Arduino UNO with me, so I started to work on it.

-## The quadcopter dynamics

-### Step 1: Choosing a quadcopter
+## Step 1: Choosing a quadcopter

-- The first step is to choose a quadcopter for simulation - I chose Pix4 Iris.
+- The first step is to choose a quadcopter for simulation - I chose PX4 Iris+.

 Parameters of the quadcopter